ikas/pacheco-blog/src/posts/carson-the-bot.md

 That means that we can configure Carson so that if we request the weather and we don't provide the location ("tell me the weather"), he will ask us where do we want to know the weather.
 Only after having the value for that slot will the handler be requested to fullfil the intent.

-{% include image.html url="/assets/img/posts/carson.gif" description="Mr. Carson telling us that it is cold in London." %}

 This implementation gives a huge flexibility to set up more complex handlers such as scheduling flights or ask for market stock prices.

+![Mr. Carson telling us that it is cold in London][img-carson-working]

 ## All in all